 College of Agriculture and Life Sciences

 College of Architecture and Urban Studies

 Pamplin College of Business

 College of Engineering

 College of Liberal Arts and Human Sciences

 College of Natural Resources and Environment

 College of Science

 Virginia-Maryland Regional College of Veterinary Medicine

 Virginia Tech Carilion School of Medicine

-1.5.2 Academic Department Administration
+1.4.2 Academic Department Administration

-The colleges are subdivided into academic departments and/or schools.
+The colleges are comprised of academic departments and/or schools.
 Departments are under the supervision of department heads, chairs, or school directors, who report to the dean of the college.

-Department heads or chairs are responsible for the growth and vigor of the academic programs, for the recruitment of new faculty, and for the administration of the curriculum and the budget of their departments.
-In certain cases, some of these responsibilities may be delegated to program chairs of specific disciplines.
+Department heads or chairs are responsible for the growth and vigor of academic programs, recruitment and retention of faculty, administration of the curriculum, and the budget of their department.
+In certain cases, some of these responsibilities may be delegated.

 Department heads or chairs serve for fixed-length terms, specified by the dean.
-The dean, in consultation with departmental faculty, takes into account the periodic review required prior to reappointment and decides the length of term and procedures for renewal.
-The president or the executive vice president and provost authorizes the appointment.
+The dean, in consultation with department faculty, analyzes the results of reviews conducted prior to reappointment and decides the length of term and procedures for renewal.
+The president or the provost authorizes the appointment.

-As an integral part of shared governance of the university, faculty committees are formed in departments to make recommendations and otherwise assist the head or chair in curricular modification, in the selection of new faculty, and in the determination and application of policies.
+Faculty committees are integral to departmental and college governance and are formed in departments to make recommendations and otherwise assist the head or chair in curricular modification, in the selection of new faculty, and in the determination and application of policies.

-1.5.3 Dean of University Libraries
+1.4.3 Dean of University Libraries

-The dean of University Libraries directs the University Libraries in providing the Virginia Tech community with information collections and services necessary to support the learning, discovery, and engagement programs of the university.
+The dean of University Libraries directs the University Libraries in providing the university with information collections and services necessary to support the learning, discovery, and engagement programs of the university.
 The dean allocates and administers resources, and appoints and evaluates faculty and staff in support of University Libraries goals.
 The dean reports to the provost.